 VA Benefits under the G.I.
 Bill or other Veterans' Administration programs may be available.
 Eligible students should visit the Financial Aid Office to complete paperwork for educational benefits.
+Currently complies with the requirements of 38 USC 3679(e).

 PROFESSIONAL DEVELOPMENT PROGRAMS